-In 2017, the programme for wild birds consisted of molecular (PCR) screening of cloacal and tracheal swabs from healthy birds shot during the 2017 hunting season, and from live birds sampled during ringing.
+In 2018, the programme for wild birds consisted of molecular (PCR) screening of cloacal and oropharyngeal swabs from healthy birds shot during the 2018 hunting season, and from live birds sampled during ringing.
 Sampling equipment consisted of flocked swabs and tubes containing virus transport medium for viral sampling, and was sent to hunters in the county of Rogaland, Østfold, Hedmark and Trøndelag.
 Choice of regions was based on relative density of poultry farms in the area, and their overlap with the flyways and resting areas of many species of waterfowl (5).
 Choice of hunters was based on their proficiency during previous hunting seasons.
-Sampling equipment was also sent to a hobby ornithologist in the Oslo area, who performed sampling during the process of ringing birds.
+Sampling equipment was also sent to an ornithologist in the Oslo area, who performed sampling during the process of ringing birds.
 All samplers were given written instructions on how to collect samples, and were requested to fill in registration forms for individual birds.
 Directly after sampling, swabs were placed in transport medium and mailed overnight to the Norwegian Veterinary Institute in Oslo.
-All samples from live birds were taken by scientists from the Norwegian Veterinary Institute in connection with a Danish research project on pink-footed geese (Anser brachyrhynchus).
-These geese were captured in large numbers in Skogn in Trøndelag county using cannon-nets.
-Altogether, eight species of wild birds were sampled in 2017 as shown in Table 1.
+All samples were frozen at -70 °C upon arrival.
+Altogether, 19 species of wild birds were sampled in 2018 as shown in Table 1.